 Continuing students expecting refunds will have access to their funds within the first 10–15 days at the beginning of each term.

 Loans are processed weekly, and students generally have access to funds within two weeks after completing all of the required paperwork.

 If a student is receiving federal financial aid and withdraws before completing greater than 60% of the period of enrollment, the Financial Aid Office will perform a Return of Title IV Funds calculation to determine the amount of federal aid the student did not earn.
 These requirements are based on federal law and there is no provision for a waiver.

 The withdrawal becomes effective on the date the student’s written notification is received by the registrar.

 The student will be notified by mail of the unearned amounts returned to the financial aid programs.
 The student may be responsible for reimbursing SIT Graduate Institute for any funds returned on his/her behalf.
 Until the student's debt is paid, he or she cannot register for classes in future semesters and/or have his or her official academic transcripts released.

-Students must complete an exit interview which outlines rights and responsibilities in repaying their student loan if they have received a Federal Perkin, Federal Direct Unsubsidized Student Loan, or Federal Direct Grad PLUS loan during their attendance at SIT Graduate Institute.
+Students must complete an exit interview, which outlines rights and responsibilities in repaying their student loan if they have received a Federal Direct Unsubsidized Student Loan or Federal Direct Grad PLUS Loan during their attendance at SIT Graduate Institute.

 SIT Graduate Institute will report a student's withdrawal (official or unofficial) to the loan servicer and to the National Student Loan Data System.
 The student may receive further information from his or her student loan servicer regarding repayment of the loan and may be required by the servicer to immediately repay additional unearned amounts due.